Everton Galdino

-Everton Galdino Moreira (born 17 March 1997) is a Brazilian professional footballer who plays as either an attacking midfielder or a forward for club FC Tokyo.
+Everton Galdino Moreira (born 17 March 1997) is a Brazilian professional footballer who plays as either an attacking midfielder or a forward for Vila Nova, on loan from club FC Tokyo.

 Club career

 Born in Osasco, São Paulo, Everton Galdino was a Vila Nova youth graduate.
 He made his first team debut on 28 November 2014, coming on as a late substitute in a 3–2 Série B away win over Portuguesa, as both sides were already relegated.

 On 10 May 2017, Galdino was loaned to Tombense until the end of the Série C. He was bought by the club in November, and was regularly used afterwards.

 On 18 August 2019, Everton Galdino was announced at Ponte Preta in the second division, on loan until the end of the year.
 He moved to Figueirense also in a temporary deal on 31 December, but had his loan terminated the following 9 November.

 Upon returning to Tombense, Galdino was an undisputed starter, contributing with eight goals in the 2021 Série C as his side achieved a first-ever promotion to the second division.
 In the 2022 Série B, he was also a first-choice, and scored seven goals.

 On 7 December 2022, Everton Galdino agreed to a one-year loan deal with Grêmio, with a buyout clause.

 On 9 August 2024, Galdino was announced at FC Tokyo on a six month loan.

 On 5 January 2025, Galdino was announced at FC Tokyo on a permanent transfer.